Soto Windmaster Review

 Ease Of Use

 The piezoelectric igniter on the WindMaster worked every time.
 We took many trips with this as our only stove and never took a lighter out of our backpack.
 This technology has been incorporated reliably in a number of stoves for many years.
-We wish all stoves had a piezo and that they were all this reliable.
+We wish all stoves had piezo igniters and that they were all this reliable.

 Boil Time